 Create interest based audiences with Brainity

 Interest based audiences are important for top of funnel campaigns.
-However, an advanced strategy is needed to target the whole customer journey, so you can retarget the people that come from your top of funnel-interest audience.
+However, an advanced strategy is needed to target the whole customer journey, so you can retarget the people that come from your top funnel interest based audience.

 Brainity helps you build this strategy with your entire marketing funnel in mind.
 With our software, you can deliver personalized, engaging ads across platforms and make sure different audience profiles are targeted with messages that will guide them through the buying process.